The Miz: Intercontinental Champion (2012–2013)

-After a two-month absence, The Miz returned at Money in the Bank on July 15 as a last-minute participant in the WWE Championship Money in the Bank contract match, won by John Cena.
-At Raw 1000, Miz defeated Christian to win his first Intercontinental Championship, becoming the 25th Triple Crown Champion and a Grand Slam Champion in the process.
-Miz successfully defended his championship against Rey Mysterio at SummerSlam on August 19, and in a fatal four-way match against Cody Rhodes, Mysterio, and Sin Cara at Night of Champions on September 16, before losing the championship to Kofi Kingston on the October 17 episode of Main Event ending his reign at 85 days.
-Miz failed to regain the title from Kingston in two rematches—at Hell in a Cell on October 28 and on the November 6 episode of SmackDown.
+After a two-month absence, the Miz returned at Money in the Bank on July 15 as a last-minute participant in the WWE Championship Money in the Bank ladder match, won by John Cena.
+At Raw 1000, the Miz defeated Christian to win his first Intercontinental Championship, becoming the 25th Triple Crown Champion and a Grand Slam Champion in the process.
+The Miz successfully defended his championship against Rey Mysterio at SummerSlam on August 19, and in a fatal four-way match against Cody Rhodes, Mysterio, and Sin Cara at Night of Champions on September 16, before losing the championship to Kofi Kingston on the October 17 episode of Main Event ending his reign at 85 days.
+The Miz failed to regain the title from Kingston in two rematches at Hell in a Cell on October 28 and on the November 6 episode of SmackDown.

-On the November 12 episode of Raw, Miz turned face for the first time since 2006 when he quit CM Punk's team and joined Mick Foley's team at Survivor Series after confronting Paul Heyman.
+On the November 12 episode of Raw, the Miz turned face for the first time since 2006 when he quit CM Punk's team and joined Mick Foley's team at Survivor Series after confronting Paul Heyman.
 At Survivor Series on November 18, he eliminated Wade Barrett before he was eliminated by Alberto Del Rio; his team went on to lose the match.
+The Miz teamed up with Alberto Del Rio and The Brooklyn Brawler to defeat 3MB (Drew McIntyre, Heath Slater and Jinder Mahal) at TLC: Tables, Ladders & Chairs on December 16.
 The Miz then began a feud with United States Champion Antonio Cesaro.
-During this feud, Ric Flair became his mentor and Miz adopted the figure-four leglock from Flair as a new finisher.
+During this feud, Ric Flair became his mentor and the Miz adopted the figure-four leglock from Flair as a new finisher.
 The Miz challenged for Cesaro's United States Championship at the Royal Rumble pre-show on January 27, on February 17 at Elimination Chamber and on the March 1, 2013 episode of SmackDown, but was unsuccessful each time.

-Miz next sought Wade Barrett's Intercontinental Championship.
+The Miz next sought Wade Barrett's Intercontinental Championship.
 He lost a triple threat match against Barrett and Chris Jericho on the March 18 episode of Raw, but defeated Barrett in a non-title match the following week to earn another shot at the title.
 He captured the title by defeating Barrett at the WrestleMania 29 pre-show on April 7, only to lose the title back to him the following night on Raw.
-Miz failed to recapture the title on June 16 at Payback and Money in the Bank on July 14.
+The Miz was victorious against Cody Rhodes in the Extreme Rules pre-show.
+The Miz failed to recapture the Intercontinental Championship on June 16 at Payback and Money in the Bank on July 14.